Oloqq/crocheteer/README.md

-Turn 3D models into amigurumi/crochet patterns
+- Turn 3D models into amigurumi/crochet patterns
+- Visualize amigurumi/crochet patterns as 3D models

 See more in [vault](./vault/Concept.md)